project-origin/docs/doc/index.md

 To get a better understanding of the concepts and terminology used in the project, please read the [concepts section](concept/overview.md).

-## Technical Overview

-To get a deeper understanding of the technical implementations and aspects of the project, please read the [technical section](architecture/overview.md), this expects one to have read the [concepts section](concept/overview.md).

 ## Work in Progress

 Documentation and everything else is a work in progress, so mind that everything might not be fully documented yet.